jessepav/lacygoill-wiki-backup/admin/admin.md

 ---

-When you're finished, and you need to unmount the partitions, do it from outside the chroot environment, for example directly from /.
+When you're finished, and you need to unmount the partitions, do it from outside the chroot environment, for example directly from `/`.

 ---

-In a chroot environment, systemctl commands will refuse to perform any action.
+In a chroot environment, `systemctl(1)` commands will refuse to perform any action.
 That's because the systemd process and the  user that used the chroot command do not have the same view of the filesystem.

 ##
 # How to get all the names of the kernel parameters?

-    $ sysctl -a
+    $ sysctl --all

 # How to get the names of the kernel parameters matching a regex?

-    $ sysctl -a -r 'regex'
+    $ sysctl --all --pattern='regex'

 # How to get the path to a file in `/proc` where the value of the parameter `foo.bar.baz` is stored?